Reduction of friction and wear on highly stressed components

 Nanostructuring alters the wetting properties of surfaces, allowing them to exhibit hydrophilic or hydrophobic properties.
 A very rough surface absorbs the incident light in such a way that there is only a very low back reflection, the marking appears deep black.

 The functionalization of material composites, such as circuit boards, is also possible by a laser ablation with micrometer accuracy.
 For this purpose, the conductive material is precisely ablated by the laser process, without damagingthe carrier material (Ceramic, sapphire glass, FR4, or similar).
 Conductor tracks with different cross-sections and distances in the micrometer range can be produced.

 Functionalizing surfaces: OUR STATISTICS

-Production of conductive tracks with a cross-section of
+Production of conductive traces with a cross section of

 Selective processing of thin layers

 With ultrashort pulse lasers,thin film systems can be processed with high selectivity in all three spatial dimensions.

 For example, metallized surfaces on a dielectric base substrate can be laser ablated with micrometer precision with insulation trenches and thus functionalized for applications in electronics and sensor technology.

 With a suitable choice of the laser parameters, it is possible to remove the metallic surface without removing or significantly damaging the underlying base substrate.